corrieb/bensdoings/vic-machine/README.md

 Note that any generated certificates will be placed in the subdirectory you selected under another subdirectory of the same name

+**Building Your Own Images From The VIC OVA**

+Once you've successfully installed the VIC OVA, if you want to use this capability, the most obvious thing is to build and push vic-machine to your registry.
+You can then run vic-machine anywhere that can see your registry.
+There are some very small modifications to the scripts to show you how to do this.

+Step 1: Build the images

+In order to build the images, you need a recent version of docker installed locally.
+Once you have that, modify the Dockerfile in vic-machine/vic-machine-base/OVA to point to your registry IP and the correct tar file name
+To see the tar file name to specify, you can use ``wget -qO- --no-check-certificate https://<ipaddress>:9443`` Once that's correct, edit vic-machine/build/build.sh and change the following:
+- Set BUILD_FROM_OVA=true
+- Set REPO_NAME to your desired registry IP and project name.
+You'll see an example provided You can now run build.sh

+Step 2: Push the images

+In order to push the images, you need a project set up with a user that you will then need to authenticate as:
+- Navigate to the VIC registry
+- Create a new Project
+- Add yourself as a user with push permissions
+- From your docker client, type ``docker login <ipaddress>`` and authenticate with the registry Note that if this is your first time authenticating, you'll need to add ca.crt to ``/etc/docker/certs.d/<ipaddress>/`` and restart the docker daemon
+    You download ca.crt from VIC registry by selecting "admin" in the top right and "Download Root Cert" Edit the vic-machine/build/push.sh script and set the REPO_NAME to point to the same one you used in the build script You can now run push.sh

 **Modifying**

 You'll see that the JSON keys map to vic-machine arguments in ``actions/map-x.json``.
 If you wish, you can define your own JSON schema by simply modifying those files.